vscode-reborn-ai/vscode-reborn-ai/README.md

 or install it directly from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chris-hayes.chatgpt-reborn).

-## About
+## About this extension

 ChatGPT Reborn is a Visual Studio Code extension that allows you to use GPT-3/4 to refactor and improve your code.

+## About this fork

-Note: This version is API only, you create an OpenAI API key to use it.
+This version is API only, you create an OpenAI API key to use it.
+"Browser

 This is a fork of the popular, but now discontinued [vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) extension.
 Full credit to @gencay for building the original extension and open-sourcing it.

+**Update March 20:** Gencay has released a *new* extension, "ChatGPT: Genie AI", that is a continuation of his work in an API-only format: https://github.com/ai-genie/chatgpt-vscode

+**What does that mean for this fork?** I'll be continuing work on this extension, I have some ideas for features that focus on automation.
+A major react refactor will be releasing soon, which sets the groundwork for a more powerful UI experience.
+I suggest taking a look at "ChatGPT: Genie AI", and if you like the UI in this "Reborn" fork, feel free to stay as well.

 ## GPT-4